Yoga Eye Exercises to Improve Vision, Eye Yoga for Myopia

 How to Increase Eyesight Naturally

 Eyes are the windows to the external world.
-Sight is one of the five senses through which the mind knows the world beyond the body, knowledge of arrangement of the elements in space around us is important as the body exists in three dimensions, and has the ability to change its position by making movements of the limbs.
+Sight is one of the five senses, indriyas as per Samkhya literature, through which the mind knows the world beyond the body, knowledge of arrangement of the elements in space around us is important as the body exists in three dimensions, and has the ability to change its position by making movements of the limbs.
 Sight is considered as the most important of all the other four senses taken together, because sight can furnish multidimensional aspects - color, shape, depth, distance , and relative positioning of different elements - of the world around us when the other senses are capable of furnishing only one aspect , touch, smell, sound, or taste - of the external environment.
 The instrument of sigh in humans is the eye.
 Humans have bipolar vision because their mind perceives the external object by receiving the sight signals from two eyes located on each side of the nasal bridge on the face.